How to Use ClickUp: The Ultimate Guide

 Step 2: Choosing the Correct Pricing Plan

-ClickUp offers 5 unique pricing plans - Free Forever, Unlimited, Business, Business Plus, and Enterprise.
+ClickUp offers five pricing tiers: Free Forever, Unlimited, Business, Business Plus, and Enterprise.

 Step 3: Adjusting Personal Settings

-Click on your Profile Icon in the top right corner and head to Settings first.
-Under your My Settings, go through the sections like:
+1. Click your Profile Icon in the top right corner

 Step 4: Invite Your Team (At Least Your Implementation Team)